Of course they came up with matcha green tea Kit Kats.

-The Japanese are well-known for adding unusual flavors to familiar food items, like Hot Chili Squid flavored or Seaweed flavored potato chips (an exhaustive list would go on for pages; just browse through the Japanese snacks section on Amazon to see what I mean).
+They are, after all, well-known for adding unusual flavors to familiar food items, like Hot Chili Squid flavored or Seaweed flavored potato chips (an exhaustive list would go on for pages; just browse through the Japanese snacks section on Amazon to see what I mean).

 I still have a whole bunch of Kit Kat eating to do.
 There’s: Rum Raisin, Wasabi, Baked Sweet Potato, Strawberry Cheesecake, Mixed Citrus, Shinshu Apple, Houjicha (Roasted Green Tea) and many more.
 Check out the Japanese Kit Kat section and see for yourself.

 When I first saw these, I thought: “Brilliant.
 Way to take something incredibly healthy and make sure that it, too, can now make us fat.”
 And while they’re not really THAT unhealthy (66 kcal per double bar), there’s still some truth to that.
-But here’s the thing: they’re REALLY GOOD!

 The same with these Kit Kats—just the right amount of sweetness and a slight hint of that matcha bitterness.
 The Japanese on the packaging says “Adult sweetness” and that’s a pretty good description.

 To be fair, I would like them to be a little more bitter, but I also like eating bitter melons, so maybe I’m not the best person to judge an appropriate level of bitterness.
 Most people seem to think they’re perfect the way they are.

-I’m currently in Japan for three months and while most of my matcha comes in liquid form (as it should), I naturally can’t resits trying matcha flavored snacks, like the infamous ice cream or these Kit Kats.
+I’m currently in Japan for three months and while most of my matcha comes in liquid form (as it should), I naturally can’t resist trying matcha flavored snacks, like the infamous ice cream or these Kit Kats.

-Where to Buy Green Tea Kit Kats
+Where to Buy Green Tea Kit Kat

 Alternatively, if you’re lucky enough to have the time and money, you could make the trip to Japan and just eat everything—unusual Kit Kats and anything else you can find.
 Not only is the food amazing, but you get free tea with everything.